 - It is a great opportunity to engage stakeholders and gather useful insights.

 - In a safe environment, participants practice in a real setting with real stakeholders.

 - And of special importance now, through this exercise, Medical teams and stakeholders gain experience and familiarity with virtual engagements.
 A recent survey conducted by the Medical Science Liaison Society (MSLS) showed that approximately 70% of KOLs are receptive to virtual engagements, however, 36% of the MSLs have never done a virtual engagement previous to COVID-19, showing the training need and the importance of these skills in the near future.

 Create opportunities from current challenges

 In conclusion, seeing past our current challenges, now it is a great moment to define and roll out a capability building program for Medical Affairs.
 Check our website and LinkedIn for updates or reach out to us if you would like to know how we can support you in your transformation ambition and capabilities building.

 We will host a webinar, “How can Medical Affairs help optimum care delivery?”, on the 6th of October at 17h-18h (CET) showing how Medical Affairs leaders can turn challenges, created and accelerated by COVID-19, into real opportunities.

-Don’t miss out by registering for free using this Link.
 Please contact us if you would like to receive additional information.